Oglesby Cancer Research Building (formerly Manchester Cancer Research Centre)

 The Manchester Cancer Research Centre (MCRC) was launched in 2006 as a partnership between The University of Manchester, Cancer Research UK and The Christie NHS Foundation Trust.
+It was renamed the Oglesby Cancer Research Building in November 2018 to honour the contribution of Michael Oglesby, his family, and the Oglesby Charitable Trust to cancer research in Manchester.

 Its vision is to develop and implement an integrated personalised medicine strategy that spans the entire patient journey from diagnosis through to treatment, including surgery, radiotherapy and drug therapy, to improve patient outcomes.